Image

 Full Description

-The Bachelor of Arts degree in French provides opportunity for students to study the language, literature and culture of France and Francophone countries.
+The Bachelor of Arts degree in French provides opportunities for students to study the language, literature and culture of France and Francophone countries.
 Students gain a respectable measure of competence in reading, writing and oral/aural skills in the French language.
 To help gain proficiency, students can attend a weekly French coffee hour.
-A conversation course sometimes involves speaking to people in France live via teleconferencing.

-Admissions for French - B.A.
+Admissions for Bachelor’s Degree in the French Language – B.A.

 Admission Requirements

-The university affirmatively strives to provide educational opportunities and access to students with varied backgrounds, those with special talents and adult students who graduated from high school three or more years ago.
+The university affirmatively strives to provide educational opportunities and access to students with varied backgrounds, those with special talents and adult students.

 First-Year Students on the Kent Campus: First-year admission policy on the Kent Campus is selective.
 Admission decisions are based upon cumulative grade point average, strength of high school college preparatory curriculum and grade trends.
 Students not admissible to the Kent Campus may be administratively referred to one of the seven regional campuses to begin their college coursework.
 For more information, visit the admissions website for first-year students.